debops/debops/docs/ansible/roles/debops.ansible_plugins/getting-started.rst

 The role contains a set of custom Ansible filter plugins which can be used in Jinja templates:

+``globmatch``
+  This filter plugin can be used to filter strings or lists that match shell glob patterns.

 ``ldappassword``
   This filter plugin can be used to convert plaintext passwords to hashes that can be stored in the LDAP ``userPassword`` attribute.